-If you are due an Enhanced DBS check, medical check or DVLA check, you need to complete these before your licence expires, or we may not be able to renew your licence.
+If you're due an Enhanced DBS check, medical check or DVLA check, you need to complete these before your licence expires, or we may not be able to renew your licence.

 If you have completed a DVLA or medical check or received your Enhanced DBS certificate, you must return these to us before renewing online.

-You can bring the original Enhanced DBS certificate to a Citizen Service Point for us to photocopy, or post the original certificate to us at:
+You can post the original Enhanced DBS certificate to us at: